|

 To my mind it was the combined sound of the Claremen, above that

-and Barry Moore - which created the winning instrumental atmosphere
+Faulkner and Barry Moore - which created the winning instrumental

 Their recent recording debut on Tara, 'Noel Hill and Tony Linnane

-spirit and subtle shading, graced with the presence of Matt Molloy
+of spirit and subtle shading, graced with the presence of Matt

-(flute), Alec Finn (bouzouki, mando-cello) and producer Micheal
+Molloy (flute), Alec Finn (bouzouki, mando-cello) and producer

-O'Domhnaill (harmonium), it represents perfectly the stance and
+Micheal O'Domhnaill (harmonium), it represents perfectly the stance

-arresting style of the duo.
-Tony and Noel are billed to play support
+and arresting style of the duo.
+Tony and Noel are billed to play

-on what promises to be a highlight of the traditional year - The
+support on what promises to be a highlight of the traditional

-Irish leg of the Planxty tour - both this and their spot at the
+year - The Irish leg of the Planxty tour - both this and their

-Lisdoonvarna festival in July should bring the and their album the
+spot at the Lisdoonvarna festival in July should bring the and

-ten years old and they have had the singular experience of making
+almost ten years old and they have had the singular experience

-music (and pocket money) while still at school.
-The same period
+of making music (and pocket money) while still at school.
+The

 Both were born into the world of traditional music - Tony learned